MaxRocamora/QtLog/README.md

     # create the log widget
     self.loggers = QtUILogger(self, self.ui.log_layout, [log, log_ext])

-    # sent message are displayed in color on the ui widget and maya
+    # sent messages are displayed in color on the ui widget and maya
     log.hint('Message')

 ```